eskinmi/seqopt/README.md

 `Experiment` : An experiment is a complete trial cycle, where all the keys in the
 population is tried and feedback is collected.
 Experiments are looged at the end
-of the experiments in `seqopt.model.experiment`.
+of the experiments in `seqopt.model.experiments`.
 Experiment logs are collected in `seqopt.model.logger` object.